phlsphy/phlsphy-blog/posts/life-of-a-monk.md

 I have an internship lined up for 2 months.
 It is with a startup called [Smartease](http://smartease.sg/).
 I am going to build something with image recognition, and that's all I can say about it.
 Sorry!
 I'll write about it when I am given the green-light.

 After that, I have a full-time position at [Electric8 Growth](http://e8growth.com/).
-A hands-on, digital consultancy that specialises in Product, UX, Design and Growth here in +65, as a Junior Growth Analyst.
+A hands-on, digital consultancy that specialises in Product, UX, Design and Growth here in +65, as a Growth Data Analyst.

 # Env Create This_Blog